Homework 2: Higher-Order Functions

 Q3: Make Repeater

-Implement the function make_repeater that takes a one-argument function f and a positive integer n.
+Implement the function make_repeater which takes a one-argument function f and a positive integer n.
 It returns a one-argument function, where make_repeater(f, n)(x) returns the value of f(f(...f(x)...)) in which f is applied n times to x.
 For example, make_repeater(square, 3)(5) squares 5 three times and returns 390625, just like square(square(square(5))).

 def make_repeater(f, n):